Larache: Lixus

 Lixus is the site of an ancient city located in Morocco just north of the modern seaport of Larache on the bank of the Loukkos River.
-It was built by a Berber king in 1180 BC.
-Lixus was one of the Kingdom of Mauretania's ancient cities.

-It was settled by the Phoenicians in the 7th century BC.
+It was built by the Phoenicians in 1180 BC.
 Lixus was part of a chain of Phoenician/Carthaginian settlements; other major settlements further to the south are Chellah and Mogador.
 When Carthage fell to Ancient Rome, Lixus, Chellah and Mogador were annexed to the Kingdom of Mauretania.

 This ancient Mauritanian city gradually grew in importance, later coming under Carthaginian domination.
 After the destruction of Carthage, Lixus fell to Amazigh (Berber) control, reaching its zenith during the reign of the Mauritanian king Juba II.

 Some ancient Greek writers located at Lixus the mythological garden of the Hesperides, the keepers of the golden apples.
 The name of the city which was often mentioned by writers from Hanno the Navigator to the Geographer of Ravenna and confirmed by the legend on its coins and by an inscription.
 The ancients believed this to be the site of the Garden of the Hesperides and of a sanctuary of Hercules, where Hercules gathered gold apples, more ancient than the one at Cadiz, Spain.
 However, there are no grounds for the claim that Lixus was founded at the end of the second millennium BC.
 Life was maintained there nevertheless until the Islamic conquest of North Africa by the presence of a mosque and a house with a patio with walls covered with painted stuccos.